Talent for careTalent for Care aims to help people Get Ready, Get In, Get On and Go Further in their careers in the NHS.

 - Go Further - provide opportunities for career progression, including into registered professions.

-For all general enquiries about talent for care or to find contact details for the lead in your local team, please email email@example.com.
+For all general enquiries about Talent for Care or to find contact details for the lead in your local area, please email email@example.com.

 - improve monitoring and reporting of widening participation activities